qtgql/qtgql/docs/tutorials/countries.md

 ```

 ### Setup Build requirements and QtGql
-Add qtgql as a submodule to 3rdparty directory.
+Add QtGQL as a submodule to 3rdparty directory.
 ```bash
 cd 3rdparty/ && git submodule add https://github.com/qtgql/qtgql.git
 cd ..
 ```
-In order to build qtgql you'll need Qt installed.
+In order to build QtGQL you'll need Qt installed.
 for this tutorial we will use a conan recipe that will install Qt and set the needed variables
 for cmake, see the following note.
 ???
 Note "Install Qt"